The image of Colmez's Montreal functor: Non-supersingular representations

 \section{Non-supersingular representations}

 We recall the properties of Emerton's functor of ordinary parts.
 This functor is an extremely useful tool for calculating $\Ext$ groups, when some principal series are involved.
 In \S \ref{parabolic} we discuss Banach space representations of $G$ obtained by parabolic induction of admissible unitary Banach space representations of the torus $T$.
-In \S \ref{genericcase} we carry out the strategy described in \S \ref{strat} in the generic residually reducible case.
+We assume throughout this section $p\ge 3$.